M3fansKingdom2/EnderTeams/README.md

 * /f sethome - set your Faction's home point
 * /f unclaim - unclaim your plot
 * /f unsethome unset your Faction's home

+Tethered_ I'm Sorry if I Illegally Forked your Repository, It's not Open Source now, If you wondered how I Forked it, Before it was Close-Sourced I Forked it, The Reason why I Forked it is Because I wanna edit the Properties for My Server for it To be Better,

+Thanks!
+And Sorry !.